 Our room was directly above the entrance of the main house, with a vast, exquisitely comfortable bed, high-ceilings and marble bathroom with free-standing tub and views of rolling hills and lakes as far as the eye can see.

 As with all Four Seasons hotels, we slept brilliantly on billion thread-count Egyptian-cotton sheets, and given our own way would have stayed in bed forever.
-The rooms are beautifully designed and decorated, traditional – with all the mod cons, huge opening windows and perfect climate control.
+The rooms are beautifully designed and decorated, traditional – with all the mod cons, huge, fully opening (so rare in hotels nowadays) sash windows and perfect climate control.

 The layout includes intimate, cosy booths, or larger wooden tables with comfortable leather sitting.
 The rolling countryside views are framed by large door-to-ceiling windows.
 And there’s an additional open kitchen bar where you can actually interact with the chefs whilst they cook your favourite dishes.
 For those wishing to dine al-fresco, Wild Carrot features an open terrace in the style of the traditional English garden, draping with green foliage and delicate lighting.